MilanPrabhu/Zoom-License-Utilization-Analysis/README.md

 Notable findings:
 - **Reg Full Time – SF Corporate Office** made up **56.41%** of the pool — the largest segment by far
-- **Contractor/consultant and unknown categories** (~26% combined) typically
-have lower usage frequency, making Pro licenses harder to justify
+- The remaining ~44% spans contractors, part-time, temporary, and unknown employee types — each with different meeting needs

 Understanding who is in the license pool — and what type of employee they are — is the first step in figuring out who actually needs a Pro license.